MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-environment-checker.md

 # Assess your environment for deployment readiness

-> Applies to: Azure Stack HCI, version 22H2 (preview)
+> Applies to: Azure Stack HCI, version 22H2 (preview) and version 21H2

-This article describes how to use the Azure Stack HCI Environment Checker to assess how ready your environment is for deploying the Azure Stack HCI solution.
+This article describes how to use the Azure Stack HCI Environment Checker in a standalone mode to assess how ready your environment is for deploying the Azure Stack HCI solution.

 For a smooth deployment of the Azure Stack HCI solution, your IT environment must meet certain requirements for connectivity, hardware, networking, and Active Directory.
 The Azure Stack HCI Environment Checker is a readiness assessment tool that checks these minimum requirements and helps determine if your IT environment is deployment ready.